Pygora Fleece Show

 - Responsibility: SAFF is ultimately not responsible for lost, stolen, or damaged fleeces.

 - Price Changes: Fleece sale price may be changed at the Producer’s discretion.
-For those fleeces going to the silent auction, price must be changed prior to going on display.
 See Mohair Show Superintendent for Price Change Form.
 We do not encourage price increases once show has begun.
 On-Site changes can be made at the time of drop-off without forms.

 - Refunds: Registration fees are non-refundable